 Effectiveness of resources to suppress bushfire: Aerial and ground based (lead agency CFA)

 While there have been many studies on productivity rates of hand crews, bulldozers and aircraft, which have demonstrated high variability in the line production rates, little research has been conducted into the production rate of ground based tankers.
 This project will determine resource use and productivity at real incidents and experimental fires, with the availability of tracking devices on both ground-based and aerial resources.
 This data will assist in making better decisions in fire suppression situations to maximise the effectiveness of efforts and provide an evidence base for economic justifications relating to firefighting fleet and resources.

 Understanding our Environments

 Victorian ecosystems are diverse and complex.
-Research into biodiversity, native habitat, forest growth stage and climate change all contribute to ensuring we have the most up-to-date information to most effectively manage for healthy environments.
+Research into biodiversity, fire ecology and ecosystem resilience all contribute to ensuring we have the most up-to-date information to most effectively manage for healthy environments.

 Social Sciences (Understanding the Community)

 Understanding what people and communities value in their environment and how bushfire and fuel management impact on these values is crucial to delivering a program supported by all Victorians.
-We engage specialists from a range of disciplines, to better understand how people connect to the land and how we can reflect this in our actions.
+We engage specialists from a range of disciplines, to understand these community values in order to better protect, maintain and enhance them through our actions.